 It never ceases to amaze me that one of my most popular posts on the blog is about the Park Centro Stazione parking garage beneath La Spezia Centrale.
 I guess lots of you are googling parking options near the Cinque Terre?
-If you are unable to pre-book a space at Park Centro Stazione because the website says it’s sold out (FYI only a limited number of spaces can be booked in advance, the rest are first-come, first-served) and you’re not keen on the free, streetside parking that I blogged about here, then this post is for you!
+If you are unable to find parking there and you’re not keen on the free, streetside parking that I blogged about here, then this post is for you!

 Let me explain both of these garage options in detail:

 PARK KENNEDY (Latitude: 44.11254 | Longitude: 9.83528) This garage is located beneath a largely unsuccessful outdoor shopping center called Piazza (or Piazzale) Kennedy, named after the late American President John Fitzgerald Kennedy.
 Don’t ask me why this shopping center was dedicated to JFK because honestly I have no clue!
 Back on topic, the garage is the oldest of the three public garages in La Spezia but it’s also the least expensive.
 The rates for 2022 are as follows: €1.00 for the first hour and €0.50 per hour for each hour thereafter.
 That works out to €12.50 for the first 24 hours and then drops to €12 per day for the following days.
 There’s no limit on how long you leave your vehicle, just know that there’s no sliding scale if you park for a longer period of time.